h0x91b/redis-v8/README.md

 redis-v8
 ========

-Experiment, Redis (2.9.9) with built in google v8 JS engine
+Redis (2.9.9) with built in google v8 JS engine

-Currently tested only on OSX
+Currently tested on Mac OS X and CentOS 6.3

 Speed
 =====